kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 **Best for**:

 Dagster is particularly strong when orchestrating data workflows that demand rigorous data quality control and explicit data asset management.
-It outperforms others in scenarios where understanding and testing data dependencies are crucial, such as complex machine learning pipelines or analytics workflows.
-If your team values strong type safety and needs to enforce strict data contracts between processes, Dagster's approach offers unparalleled benefits.
+So, if your team values strong type safety and needs to enforce strict data contracts between processes, Dagster's approach offers unparalleled benefits.
 Its emphasis on software-defined assets makes it ideal for organizations where data integrity and lineage are top priorities.

 **Pros**:
 - **Data asset focused**: Dagster shifts the focus from tasks to data assets, allowing data engineers to better track and manage the flow and transformations of data throughout their pipelines.
 This ensures data integrity and improves visibility into how each asset is processed.